p-e-w/argos/README.md

 ## Acknowledgments

 GNOME Shell is a difficult platform to develop for.
-The [Gjs documentation](https://people.gnome.org/~gcampagna/docs/) hasn't been updated in three years and is missing important classes.
+At the time this project was started, the Gjs documentation hadn't been updated in three years and was missing important classes (new documentation has [since appeared](https://ptomato.wordpress.com/2017/05/22/the-gjs-documentation-is-back/)).
 Once again, [**Valadoc**](https://valadoc.org) saved the day for me.
 While not fully identical to the Gjs API, Valadoc is the best manual for GNOME on the web today.

 Argos includes [**emojilib**](https://github.com/muan/emojilib)'s emoji name/character mappings.
 It's wonderful that such a comprehensive and well-maintained library is so easily available.